-Please speak to them if you have any issues with your accommodation, wish to report a fault/defect or you want to pay your residential fees.
+Please speak to them if you have any issues with your accommodation, payments or queries and we will be happy to help!

 International Student Office

-Caroline McNutt is located in the MG Building, if you need to contact her please telephone 028 7167 5268 or e-mail: email@example.com
+Caroline McNutt is located in the MG Building, please feel free to contact her if you have any issues.

 Night Support Assistants (NSA)